ximion/appstream-generator/README.md

 AppStream is an effort to provide additional metadata and unique IDs for all software available in a Linux system.
 This repository contains the server-side of the AppStream infrastructure, a tool to generate metadata from distribution packages.
 You can find out more about AppStream collection metadata at [Freedesktop](https://www.freedesktop.org/software/appstream/docs/chap-CollectionData.html).

 The AppStream generator is currently primarily used by Debian, but is written in a distribution agnostic way.
-Backends only need to implement [two interfaces](src/asgen/backends/interfaces.d) to to be ready.
+Backends only need to implement [two interfaces](src/asgen/backends/interfaces.d) to be ready.

 If you are looking for the AppStream client-tools, the [AppStream repository](https://github.com/ximion/appstream) is where you want to go.